btoone/dotfiles/README.md

 # Overview #

-My dotfiles to configure unix environments
+My dotfiles to configure OS X

 # Installation #

+    mkdir ~/code
-    cd ~/bin
+    cd !$
-    git clone git://github.com/btoone/dotfiles
+    git clone git@github.com:btoone/dotfiles.git
     rake install

-This rake task will create symlinks for the dotfiles in your home directory, backing up any existing files with the same name.
+The rake task will create symlinks in your home directory (~) for the dotfiles, backing up any existing files with the same name.

-TODO:
+# TODO #

 * set dir_color based on the unix env you're installing to in aliases